gluestack/gluestack-ui-flutter/README.md

 - **Customizable widgets:** Each widget in the library comes with a set of customizable props that allow you to tailor its appearance and behavior to your specific needs.

+- **Declarative and Dynamic Styling:** By using JSON for style configurations, you're enabling a more declarative approach to UI design.
+This can be particularly powerful when styles need to be changed dynamically or loaded from external sources

+- **Web-focus:** While Material and Cupertino excel on mobile, gluestack-ui could be tailored for web experiences, offering components and styles optimized for desktop interaction and layout.
+Think responsive design, mouse hover interactions, and web-specific UI patterns.

+- **Flexibility for Developers:** Providing inline style overrides gives developers the flexibility to quickly customize components on a case-by-case basis, without the need to alter the JSON configuration for minor tweaks.

 - **Responsive design:** The widgets are built using modern web design principles and are fully responsive, so they work seamlessly across a wide range of devices and screen sizes.

-- **Well-documented:** The comes with comprehensive documentation for each widget, including a list of props and examples, to help you get up and running quickly.

 - **Easy to use:** The widgets are designed to be easy to use and integrate into your existing Flutter applications.
 Simply install the library and import the widgets you need.